hall-n/hall-n.github.io/README.md

 ----

 ### Related Research
-My 2022 project study paper looks into why and how the peasants of the Edo period were left with a surplus after paying their rice tax, a key factor in the  economic growth of Japan.
+My 2022 project study paper looks into why and how the peasants of the Tokugawa period were left with a surplus after paying their rice tax, a key factor in the  economic growth of Japan.

 [Why the Tokugawa Shogunate Did Not Optimize the Land Tax](ProjectStudy.md)